Travel to Hida and Takayama ② Suimeikan in Gero Onsen

 We went to the Japanese and French restaurants for dinner.

-In the Japanese restaurant, especially soup with good stock and grilled Hida beef were delicious!
-Hida beef is a famous brand cow of this region.
+In the Japanese restaurant, especially soup with good stock and grilled Hida beef was delicious!
+Hida beef is a famous brand cow in this region.

 ↑grilled Hida beef